akuklev/akuklev.github.io/prototypes.md

 ```

 Before we fill in the gap in the above definition, note that type families also seem to be functions on their index type,
-so they must act on the extension constructors: they must map extension constructors to identities or extensions
+so they must act on the extender constructors: they must map extender constructors to identities or extenders
 between function results.
-Extensions between types are domain extensions for functions defined
+Extenders between types are domain extension maps for functions defined
 on those types, i.e. for a types `X Y : *`, the type `X ↑ Y` is `∀<Z> (X → Z) → (Y → Z)`.
 Let `F : Iᵈ` be a type family, and `e : s ↑ t` for some `s t : I`.
 Then `F(e) : ∀<Y> (F(s) → Y) → (F(t) → Y)`.
 We also have a dependently typed version.